AstralZX/LeWM/README.md

 Bug reports, configs and patches are welcome.
 Keep the memory budget honest and the pull requests small.

+## If updates are slow
+it is because we both are addicited to smoking and probably are stressing over not having anything to smoke

 ## License

 LeWM is licensed under the GNU Affero General Public License version 3.